bluesam1/AI-Math-Tutor/docs/prd.md

 **Problem Input View:** The interface state when a student first arrives or wants to start a new problem, featuring a text input field and an image upload button/drop zone, with clear instructions on how to input problems.

 **Chat Conversation View:** The right-side panel displaying the Socratic dialogue, with message bubbles showing student inputs and system responses, math rendering for equations, and visual feedback indicators (encouragement, progress, hints).

+**Answer Input Section:** A dedicated section in the Problem Panel (left side) below the problem display, featuring a text input field and optional image upload button for handwritten answers, with a "Check Answer" button for explicit answer submission.
+This section provides clear visual separation from the chat dialogue, making answer submission explicit and unambiguous for 6th grade students.

 **Visual Feedback Elements:** Throughout the interface, prominent visual indicators show progress, encouragement, and helpful hints, designed to be age-appropriate for 6th grade students (colors, simple icons, brief animations).